-I'm a postdoctoral researcher at the Jet Propulsion Laboratory and I recently finished my PhD under the direction of David Spergel in the Astrophysical Sciences Department at Princeton University.
+I'm a postdoctoral researcher at the Jet Propulsion Laboratory.
 I like to think about testing theories of dark matter and dark energy with astrophysical data.
-I have also recently been interested in the gravitational waves produced by supermassive black hole binaries.
+I am also interested in the gravitational waves produced by supermassive black hole binaries.

 My research focuses on testing theories of dark matter and dark energy.
 Together, dark matter and dark energy make up over 95% of the Universe; however we still don't know their true natures.
 Astrophysical and cosmological observations are so far the only places we have observed either of these phenomena, and they remain the best places to test for their different properties.

 I like to think about novel ways of testing theories for dark matter and dark energy.
 From using the gravitational wave event, GW170817, to place limits on dark energy theories with extra dimensions to using galaxy warps to place limits on self-interacting dark matter, my work has been pretty broad.